 Our London flooring experts are often asked – what is the difference between solid wood and engineered wood floors, so we decided to explain it to you in this article.
 The answer, actually, is very simple.
-The main difference between the both wood flooring materials are:
+The main difference between both wood flooring materials is:

 - Engineered wood floors come in planks.
 Every plank is made from numerous layers of lumber material or plywood, fitted crisscrossed and glued together then topped with a real wood veneer.

-Nowadays we can consider engineered wood is not just a cheaper alternative to solid wood but a worthy competition.
-Engineered wood manufacturers keep their ears peeled for the feedback of the clients and improve the flooring product to the point where engineered wood completely compete solid wood and in some cases it is even better.
-If you would like to know more about the both and what is the best option for you, feel free to contact our experts.
+Nowadays we can consider engineered wood as not just a cheaper alternative to solid wood but a worthy competition.
+Engineered wood manufacturers keep their ears peeled for the feedback of the clients and improve the flooring product to the point where engineered wood completely competes with solid wood and in some cases, it is even better.
+If you would like to know more about both and what is the best option for you, feel free to contact our experts.

 Discover the truth behind the buzz about wood flooring in interior design.
 Explore the genuine reasons why wood flooring garners adoration from design experts and enthusiasts alike.

 Do you consider an underfloor heating system installation project?
 Here is all you need to know about this cost-effective heating solution.

 Thinking about wooden flooring in your hallway?
 Explore crucial considerations before making your choice for a functional and stylish hallway upgrade.

 Discover the versatility and applications of wood flooring that go beyond the realm of interior design.
 Explore its wide-ranging benefits and uses in various contexts.